solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 If you run into problems, here are some examples of what they could be and how to fix them:

-- Application does not build → Exit Metro with ctrl+c and try again
+- Application does not build → Exit Metro with *Ctrl+C* and try again
 - Nothing happens when you press the `CounterButton` → Make sure you have Solana wallet installed ( like the fake wallet we installed in Prerequisites )
 - You get stuck in a forever loop while calling `increment` → This is likely due